benders5e/benders5e/firebender.md

 You learn the *Lightning* form described in the "Forms" section at the end of this class description.

 #### Lightning Arcs
 At 11th level, your lightning attacks have the potential to arc from one target to the next.
 Whenever you use the *Lightning* form, any creatures within 5 feet of the initial target also become targets, any creatures within 5 feet of them become targets, and so on.
+Each target gets to make a Dexterity saving throw as described by the *Lightning* form.

 #### ?
 At 17th level, ...